Recognition of Airworthiness Authorities

 3. DTAES 3 is responsible for “Aircraft Certification”.

 4.6.4.2.
-The objective of the TAA staff review is to establish “acceptability” of the MAA/CAA’s airworthiness system based on their responses to the MARQ.
-It is essential that only experienced TAA staff members conduct this assessment, since the goal is not to measure a MAA/CAA against the TAA’s system, but rather to understand its authorities, policies, procedures and outputs, and identify possible gaps in the way the MAA/CAA is measured against the standardized AA “template” as defined by the MARQ.
+The objective of the staff review is to establish “acceptability” of the MAA/CAA’s airworthiness system based on their responses to the MARQ and/or Operational Airworthiness Assessment.
+It is essential that only experienced regulatory staff conduct this assessment, since the goal is not to measure a MAA/CAA against the DND/CAF Airworthiness Program, but rather to understand its authorities, policies, procedures and outputs, and identify possible gaps in the way the MAA/CAA is measured against the standardized AA requirements as defined by the MARQ and/or Operational Airworthiness Assessment.

 4.6.4.3.
-Once the regulatory Section Heads have completed their reviews, they provide a summary of their findings to DTAES 2, who collates them into a preliminary report.
+Once the regulatory staff reviews are completed, a summary of findings is collated into a preliminary report.
 The report provides an overall assessment of acceptability and identifies any areas that require clarification through an onsite review.
-DTAES 2 maintains a record of individual evaluator findings and coordinates with the AA being assessed to build a schedule for the onsite review.
+DTAES 2 is responsible for maintaining an electronic record of all findings and reports, and coordinating with the AA being assessed to build a schedule for the onsite review, if required.

 4.6.5.
 Onsite Review